AndersenLab/GMVK/README.md

 # GMVK
-Gene Model Visualization Kit (GMVK) is a suite of R functions used to visualize gene models and variant annotations
+Gene Model Visualization Kit (GMVK) is a suite of R functions built into a Shiny app used to visualize gene models and variant annotations